fr43nk/vscode-lint-for-cpp/client/README.md

-This extension runs a few third-party command-line tools found from the locations determined by the `PATH` or `Path` environment variable, and the settings such as `"c-cpp-flylint.clang.executable"` or `"c-cpp-flylint.cppcheck.executable"`.
+This extension runs a few third-party command-line tools found from the locations determined by the `PATH` or `Path` environment variable, and the settings such as `"lint-for-cpp.clang.executable"` or `"lint-for-cpp.cppcheck.executable"`.
 Configuring them in workspace settings allows users to conveniently select a different set of tools based on project's need, but also allows attackers to run arbitrary binaries on your machine if they successfully convince you to open a